 FOR FANS OF GREAT VIEWS

-Ease yourself in this year with one of the carnival’s comparatively gentle rides.
-A West Coast Amusements favourite, the lofty Ferris Wheel towers over the carnival’s parking lot site—located just a few steps from the Canada Line’s Lansdowne Station––and gives you the chance to slowly check out the fairground and the city centre from above.
-An ideal option for families who want to take a leisurely ride together, we also love hopping on this ride after dark when its twinkling neon lights create a magical glow.
+Ease yourself in with one of the carnival’s calmest rides.
+The lofty Expo Wheel towers over the entire site, giving you the chance to survey the fairground and surrounding city centre from above.
+An ideal option for families looking to ride together, we love the magical nighttime glow of its twinkling neon lights.

 Consider an evening ride on the Ferris Wheel.
 PHOTO CREDIT: Lansdowne Centre.

-Now that your stomach is primed for serious swirling, there are several ways to crank it up.
-Groans, giggles and G-force are the adrenaline-fueled common denominators on rides like the Sizzler and the Tornado, where you whizz around and up and down in your seat.
-We’re also big fans of the carnival’s black-tentacled Spider, which whisks you like an egg in an omelette bowl––it’s the kind of ride your stomach wants you to stop but your brain can’t wait to get back on.
+Now that your stomach is primed for some serious swirling, there are several ways to crank it up.
+Groans, giggles and G-force are the common denominators on adrenalin-fueled rides like the Sizzler and the Tornado, where you whizz around and up and down in your seat.

 Prepare to whirl like a Tornado.
 PHOTO CREDIT: John Lee.